 Our hospital stands by the AAHA anesthesia guidelines and surgical recommendation that closely mimic human anesthetic procedures.
 Pre-medication is provided to reduce stress, increase sedation and initiate analgesia (pain control) before anesthetic induction.
 Induction, in most cases, is with PropoFlo, a drug commonly used in human medical procedures.
 Induction allows an endotracheal tube to be placed to protect the patient’s airways and a surgical plane of anesthesia is maintained by Isoflurane throughout the procedure.

 Our well-trained staff closely monitors all patients throughout and during recovery.
 We utilize advanced monitoring equipment to evaluate ECG, blood pressure, pulse oximetry, capnography and temperature readings.
 Another layer of protection during anesthesia is provided to all surgical or dental patients though receiving an intravenous catheter directly into a blood vessel so fluids can be administered to protect and maintain circulating blood volumes.
 Additional pain medication, warming devices and emergency drugs are available at all times.

-Provide Your Pet With the Care He Needs at Our Dallas, TX Animal Hospital
+Provide Your Pet With the Care

 For any and all pet surgery services, please make Rutherford Veterinary Hospital your first choice.
 Please feel free to contact our hospital at (214) 826-4166 if you would like more information on the pet surgery services we provide.
 We would be happy to speak to you, and answer any questions you have.